 A key feature is the Twist N’ Edge function which turns the weed eater into an edger for keeping the edges of your lawn trim and tidy.

 Elsewhere, the adjustable handle and trimmer head combined with the telescoping shaft to help you get into tight, difficult-to-access spaces with ease.

 We also like that it has a nice 14″ cutting diameter to help you trim more grass in less time, as well as the automatic trimmer line feed which eliminates the hassle of adjusting the line feed yourself.

 Weed Eater WE14T specifications:

 What to Look For When Buying a Weed Eater

 We chose our favorite string trimmers based on performance and all-round value for money.

-If you’re planning to buy a model that we haven’t featured above, then here are some of the aspects that you might want to take into consideration.
+If you’re planning to buy trimmers that we haven’t featured above, then here are some of the aspects of the trimmers that you might want to take into consideration.